 The main difference between this game and other Guitar Hero-style games is that the keypress combinations and theme music melody are directly mapped to a real instrument – the idea being that by playing the game, you are also learning a fingering pattern to play the theme tune on a real instrument.

-The larger instruments were painted wooden models, but I built a working cornet prototype, with a lot of help.
+The larger instruments were painted wooden models, but I built a working cornet prototype hooked up to a game done in Flash (with a lot of help!).
 The main body was cast polyurethane rubber, with turned aluminum and acrylic valves, hooked up to microswitches which generated the keypresses inside the game.

-The project won first prize in the Conran Foundation Awards at the Royal College of Art show in 2006.
+This work won first prize in the Conran Foundation Awards at the Royal College of Art show in 2006.
+I got to meet Terence Conran, who seemed faintly mystified by the whole project.